Poles/Poles/README.md

 ### Linux
 1. Install NetBeans.
 2. Install development libraries for SDL2 from your package manager.
 You can find `.deb` packages for Ubuntu in `platforms/linux/SDL2`.
+3. Copy `platforms/linux/Artemis-Cpp/lib/libartemis.a` to your system's lib folder (commonly `/usr/lib`).
-3. Open platforms/linux/Poles with NetBeans.
+4. Open platforms/linux/Poles with NetBeans.

 The SDL2 packages comes from Joseba Garcia Etxeberria's repository [here](https://launchpad.net/~josebagar/+archive/sdl2).
 Thanks man.